 Sometime during 2006 I began to notice my left calf was often sore.
-The sensation was not pain but a dull ache such as a Charlie horse in a muscle would give.
-I tolerated this feeling for 6 or 8 months thinking it was a lingering effect of a bruise to that calf a year or two earlier.
+The sensation was not pain but a dull ache like a Charlie horse.
+I tolerated this feeling for six or eight months thinking it was a lingering effect of an earlier bruise to that calf.
 I had been doing a burn out on my Harley; and the foot peg jammed into the back of my calf.

 Eventually, I started complaining to my chiropractor.
 He measured both of my calves and found the left calf was one inch larger in diameter.
 He then told me that was not uncommon and it was nothing to worry about.
 I asked his masseuse if she could work out the knot in my left calf.
 Tatyana worked on it for a while and said, “that’s not right, usually a muscle softens up but it is like a piece of wood.”
 She continued with, “you should get that checked, maybe an MRI.”
 This got my attention because Tatyana was into holistic medicine and normally against traditional medical care.
 Again the chiropractor told me, “no, it’s fine, she doesn’t know what she’s talking about.”

-By now, I was frightened as my mother died of cancer at age 54.
-When I met Dr Clohisy at the U of M masonic cancer center, he impressed me greatly.
+By now, I was frightened, as my mother died of cancer at age 54.
+When I met Dr Clohisy at the UMN Masonic Cancer center – he impressed me greatly.
 I had been told a biopsy would involve scheduling a future visit to an operating room.
 Instead, he asked me to jump up on the table and took a biopsy right then and there.
-I was quite afraid upon hearing that sarcomas were rare and unusual but, he said, “they are rare by comparison to other cancers but we deal with them every day exclusively.”
+I was quite afraid upon hearing that sarcomas were rare and unusual but, he said, “they are rare by comparison to other cancers but we deal with them every day, exclusively.”

-I met some of the folks from the Karen Wyckoff Rein In Sarcoma charity (RIS), while still undergoing initial treatments.
-They had some literature in the waiting room and invited my wife and I to the summer picnic at Como lake.
-I met a lady in a wheel chair with her leg in a cast.
+I met some of the folks from Rein In Sarcoma (RIS), while still undergoing initial treatments.
+They had some literature in the waiting room and invited my wife and I to the summer picnic at Como Park.
+I met a woman in a wheel chair with her leg in a cast.
 She had gone through treatment several years earlier and the sarcoma returned.
 I really enjoyed connecting with fellow patients even though I realized the disease may come back years later.
 Eventually we volunteered at some of the RIS events to try to give back some of the support we had received.

 Synovial Sarcoma has been a drastic blow to my life.
-I have been very blessed to find Dr. Clohisy and the other doctors at the U of M. Also, I have been fortunate to meet some uniquely supportive folks at KW-RIS.
+I have been very blessed to find Dr. Clohisy and the other doctors at the University of Minnesota.
+Also, I have been fortunate to meet some uniquely supportive folks at Rein in Sarcoma.
 My wife Brenda and I became survivors since first diagnosis in August 2006.
 This has given me a chance to assess my priorities and live each day with gratitude.
 Thank you and may God bless!